Hire the Right Candidate!

 Your Vote is not a Valentine Card...

-A common mistake is to vote based on whether they “like” a candidate or not.
+A common mistake is to vote based on whether you “like” a candidate or not.
 Of course, ‘likability’ is preferred trait in a candidate, but it not the only reason to choose them.

 Remember, we are electing a representative in our government.
 Liking someone is not the same as how they will vote on your behalf.
-A truly conservative candidate is a conservative vote in Congress or in the AZ Legislature.
+A truly conservative candidate is a conservative vote in Congress, the AZ Legislature and any number of local government offices.
 Elections are about power and have real political consequences.
 Use facts and logic to make your vote decision, not emotions.

 Vote with your head, not your heart.
 Political power is measured in votes, not personal feelings.